nodebotsau/nbdau/README.md

 ## Upcoming Events:

-NodeBots Day (Intro) Melbourne, March - TBA
+NodeBots at CampJS III - weekend of 23 - 26 May, 2014, NoodeBots workshops will be conducted on the Saturday and Sunday with plenty of hacking time in between.

-NodeBots Hacking - Hack Melbourne 1st and 3rd Wednesdays of the Month for ongoing hacking.
+NodeBots Hacking - Hack Melbourne 2nd and 4th Wednesdays of the Month for ongoing hacking.

 ## Things to do before the day